crispinprojects/talkcalendar/README.md

 Colours have to be entered manually using RGB values.You can use the w3Schools [RGB calcuator](https://www.w3schools.com/colors/colors_rgb.asp) for selecting a RGB colour.

 Talk options can be changed.
 The option "Speak At Startup" allows Talk Calendar to read out the current date and day events when the calendar is started.
+The number of upcoming events and titles can be read out if required.

 ## Talking

-* Press spacebar to speak event details.

-### Information

-* Select "Help->Information from the menu or press F1

-* the information window shows the keyboard shoutcuts, how many records are in the database, the Sqlite version being used on the system, the desktop font and scale factor.

-* Use the About dialog to display the Talk Calendar current version.
+* Press the *t key* to read out the current time.

+* Press *spacebar* to read out event details for the date selected.

 ### Keyboard Shortcuts